DecodedCo/SD-Tele/README.md

 #### Browse to site to clone

-* Click the plugin.
+* Click the plugin in the top right of the browser (bluish box).
 A pop up will appear, select all, copy, paste all of the code into a new Playto project

 #### Create the phishing site